timduru/LumaSimulator/README.md

 2) Drag and drop the "AudioLinkLumaSimulator" prefab into your scene (Located in Assets/AudioLinkLumaSimulation)
 3) Hit Unity's play button

+The Default AudioLinkLumaSimulator prefab tries to be more like the new data feed in fynn's room which is from one of the DJ's last year at Furality Legends, where the gradients have more gaps and are more often unicolors.
+(Gradient1 & 2 are like that in this default prefab, gradient 3 is a bit more multicolor.)

+Alternatively you have another prefab you can use that will react more like at luminescent ledge and have much more dynamic and full colorful gradients.
+Like it was before V03 of this package.

 # How-to Change the Audio file:
 ![image](https://user-images.githubusercontent.com/2088877/172264558-96cf7824-724c-42d4-8e0f-9f49d529b16e.png)